Big banks beat profit expectations but warning signs grow

 The bank’s return on tangible common equity, a key profit measure for how well it uses shareholder money, rose to 20%, up from 19% in the first quarter and above the bank’s 17% target.

-At Wells Fargo, meanwhile, net income applicable to common stock rose to $5.85 billion, or $1.30 per share, in the second quarter ended June 30, from $4.79 billion, or 98 cents per share, a year earlier.
+At Wells Fargo, meanwhile, net income applicable to common stock rose to $5.85 billihere, or $1.30 per share, in the second quarter ended June 30, from $4.79 billion, or 98 cents per share, a year earlier.

 Analysts had expected a profit of $1.15 per share, according to IBES data from Refinitiv.

-Wells Fargo has been leaning on cost cuts to stabilize its bottomline amid sluggish revenue in the wake of sales-practice scandals that spread to each of its primary business segments and claimed two chief executives.
+Wells Fargo has been leaning on cost cuts to stabilize its bottom line amid sluggish revenue in the wake of sales-practice scandals that spread to each of its primary business segments and claimed two chief executives.

+Wells Fargo executives warned on a conference call with analysts that expenses would come in at the upper end of the bank’s previously-guided target range.

 Wells Fargo is also being squeezed by the changing interest-rate environment.
 Its net interest margin dropped 11 basis points to 2.82% in the most recent quarter.
 The bank reported non-interest expense of $13.4 billion, down $533 million from a year earlier, while total loans rose 0.6% to $949.88 billion.